Optimize read truncation with truncee_rate

 (Optional).
 If

-(default), a summary title will be displayed in the plot.
-Set toFALSE
+TRUE(default), a summary title will be displayed in the plot.
+Set toFALSEfor no title.- tmpdir

 (Optional).
 Path to the directory where temporary files should be written when tables are used as input or output.
 Defaults to